| Document Number: | WG14 N1269 |

 Most of the functions

-return a value of type int
+return a value of type int that indicates whether

 the function succeeded.
 The values are as follows:

-Use the functions and types with the prefix thrd
+Use the functions and types with the prefix thrd to manage

 threads.
 Each thread has an identifier of type

-, which is passed as an argument
+thrd_t, which is passed as an argument

 to the functions that manage specific threads.
 Each thread begins execution in a

-function of type thrd_start_t
+function of type thrd_start_t.

 To create a new thread call the function

-with the address of the
+thrd_create with the address of the

 thread identifier, the address of the thread function, and an argument to be passed